i42output/neos/README.md

 # Introduction
 "neos" is a cross-platform language agnostic scripting engine with a custom bytecode JIT.

-Development started on 7 Feb 2019 so don't expect a release anytime soon.
+neos is still a work in progress so don't expect a release anytime soon.

 # Dependencies
 * Boost